PassportNew Zealand

 Get the framing right before you export

-The route leans toward offline or print handling, so the physical result still matters after the crop looks right.
-For Passport Offline in New Zealand, use the matching page, keep the crop inside the stored head-size range, and fix mismatches with crop rather than stretching.
+This page leans toward print or offline handling, so the physical result still matters.
+For Passport Offline in New Zealand, use the matching page, keep the crop inside the recommended head-size range, and fix mismatches with crop rather than stretching.
 This page is a working guide, not official approval, so the latest authority wording still matters before submission.

 • Top margin target: about 8%